MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 1. Open Azure portal and go to the resource group that was provisioned in [Deploy WLS on AKS](#deploy-wls-on-aks-using-azure-marketplace-offer).
 1. In the navigation pane, in the **Settings** section, select **Deployments**.
 You see an ordered list of the deployments to this resource group, with the most recent one first.
 1. Scroll to the oldest entry in this list.
 This entry corresponds to the deployment you started in the preceding section.
-Select the oldest deployment, whoes name starts with **oracle.20210620-wls-on-aks**.
+Select the oldest deployment, whose name starts with **oracle.20210620-wls-on-aks**.
 1. The **kedaScalerServerAddress** value is the server address of that saves the WLS metrics.
 KEDA is able to access and retrieve metric from the address.
 1. The **shellCmdtoOutputKedaScalerSample** value is the base64 string of a scaler sample.
 Copy the value and run it in your terminal.
 The command should look similar to the following example: